Glencraft appoints new Managing Director

 Jonathan Smith, chairman of Glencraft, said: “We wish Graham all the best in his next adventure.
 He led our transformation to a luxury brand, expanded our reach through international agreements and supported the growth and development of a talented team.

 “When Graham announced he was stepping down, the Glencraft board set in motion a process to find someone whose leadership qualities embrace the professional will and personal humility that this demanding role requires.
 I’m delighted to say we have found that in Donald.”

 Graham said: “I’m of course sad to be leaving Glencraft but the time had come to find new challenges.
 In recent years, Glencraft has been put on the right track and I have no doubt that Donald and the team will build on this to ensure it continues to grow not only as a commercial enterprise but as a valued support network in the Aberdeen community.”

-One of Graham’s final achievements at Glencraft was securing £75,000 of government funding – part of the Adapt and Thrive third sector initiative – to replace outdated machinery and improve reliability and efficiency at the organisation’s Mastrick site,
+One of Graham’s final achievements at Glencraft was securing £75,000 of government funding to replace outdated machinery.

-Born and raised in Lewis, Donald is a board member of Bòrd na Gàidhlig, a public body tasked with ensuring the advancement of the Gaelic language in Scotland.
+Born and raised in Lewis, Donald is a board member of Bòrd na Gàidhlig, a public body which ensures the advancement of the Gaelic language in Scotland.
 In a career that started at Schlumberger, he has held a number of senior positions including Vice-President (Europe) at Odfjell Well Services, interim CEO at Morgenstern and CEO at Read Cased Hole, and has lived in 10 countries.